 Car park update

-At Gunby, the heavy clay soil means that water doesn’t freely drain away as quickly, so it takes that bit longer for the car parking area to recover and that’s why Gunby was closed.
+We often had to close in the past years when wet weather meant the parking area was saturated and unsuitable for cars.
+The local heavy clay soil means that water doesn’t freely drain away very quickly, so it takes that bit longer for the car parking area to recover.

-The National Trust is in the process of developing an all-weather car park for Gunby to avoid this issue in future, and many options have been considered over the last few years.
-We have now identified an appropriate location, and are working closely with conservation advisors, architects, engineers and the local planning authority, to develop a car park that best meets the needs of Gunby and its visitors.
+The National Trust has developed an all-weather car park for Gunby to avoid these issues in future.
+The project team have identified an appropriate location, and have worked closely with conservation advisors, architects, engineers and the local planning authority, to develop a car park that best meets the needs of Gunby and our visitors.

-We're confident that this investment in Gunby's future will allow many people to enjoy this special place for years to come, and we are committed to progressing a car park at Gunby to a successful conclusion as swiftly as possible.
-In the meantime, we thank you for your continued support, and ask that you check Gunby’s opening times before travelling.
+" We're confident that this investment in Gunby's future will allow many people to enjoy this special place for years to come, and we are committed to progressing a car park at Gunby to a successful conclusion as swiftly as possible."

 If you’re interested in becoming a volunteer buggy driver, contact Astrid.Gatenby@nationaltrust.org.uk for an application form.